 Individuals with wound infection should seek advice from healthcare professional quickly so that the infection can be properly diagnosed and effectively treated.
 Boils or abscesses may require incision and drainage and antibiotics may be prescribed if indicated.
 For patients with confirmed CA-MRSA infection, doctors may offer decolonization therapy (please refer to “Decolonization therapy” below) as appropriate (e.g. if no contraindication).

-1. 4% chlorhexidine gluconate liquid soap (Hibiscrub or other product containing the same active ingredient)
+1. 4% chlorhexidine gluconate liquid soap (Hibiscrub or other liquid soap containing the same active ingredient)

-Apply daily as liquid soap to whole body for 5 days, and as a shampoo to hair and scalp on days 1, 3 and 5.
-Leave for ONE minute before rinsing.
+Method of use: Apply to whole body, hair and scalp and leave for ONE minute before rinsing.

-2. 2% mupirocin nasal ointment (Bactroban or other product containing the same active ingredient)
+2. 10% povidone-iodine ointment (Betadine or other ointment containing the same active ingredient)